huggingface/transformers/model_cards/TypicaAI/magbert-ner/README.md

 [MagBERT-NER] is a state-of-the-art NER model for Moroccan French language (Maghreb).
 The MagBERT-NER model was fine-tuned for NER Task based the language model for French Camembert (based on the RoBERTa architecture).

-For further information or requests, please go to [Typica.AI Website](https://typicasoft.io/)
+For further information or requests, please visite our website at [Typica.AI Website](https://typicasoft.io/) or send us an email at contactus@typica.ai

 ## How to use MagBERT-NER with HuggingFace

 ##### Load MagBERT-NER and its sub-word tokenizer :

 ```python
 from transformers import AutoTokenizer, AutoModelForTokenClassification